pqvst/hello/_posts/2018-11-01-sas-eurobonus-101.md

 ## Basics

 ### EuroBonus
 EuroBonus is a Frequent Flyer Program (loyalty program) by SAS.
 As a EuroBonus member you earn points by flying with SAS and other partner airlines.
 You can also earn points by using a SAS branded credit card, booking cars, hotels, and more.
 You can then book flights using your points, which in general is very lucrative.
 Being a EuroBonus is *completely* free.
-There are no hidden costs.
+There are no hidden costs. |Join EuroBonus](https://www.sas.se/en/eurobonus/)

 ### Star Alliance (*A)